SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Training, Calibration, and Build Details

+To prevent wider taps from dominating the auxiliary objective, we normalize per-tap losses by $1/d_\ell$ and set tap weights $\omega_\ell$ inversely proportional to the dev-set variance of $\bar e_\ell$, then rescale so that $\sum_\ell \omega_\ell = |\mathcal{S}|$.
+This weighting tends to down-weight taps whose standardized residuals are inherently noisy (e.g., due to highly variable intermediate representations) while preserving contributions from more stable layers.

-\paragraph{QAT phase.} For MCU deployability we apply fake quantization to $P_\ell$ and head weights during the final 20\% of epochs (int8 symmetric per-tensor scales), keeping loss computation in float32.
-We export int8 weights and a 256-entry LUT for $\exp(-\tfrac{1}{2}\log\sigma^2)$.
+To improve int8 deployability, we optionally run a short QAT phase during the final 20\% of epochs by inserting fake quantization on $P_\ell$ and head weights using symmetric per-tensor int8 scales, while keeping the loss computation in float32 \citep{Esser2019LSQ}.
+We export int8 weights and a 256-entry LUT for $\exp(-\tfrac{1}{2}\log\sigma^2)$, following standard post-training quantization refinements \citep{Nagel2020AdaRound,Li2021BRECQ}.